Alonso Núñez de Haro y Peralta: Archbishop of Mexico

 As archbishop, he converted the Jesuit colegio of Tepotzotlán into the Seminario de Instrucción, Retiro Voluntario y Corrección, a combined site of instruction for priests, retirement home, and jail for ecclesiastics, since with ecclesiastical privileges (fuero eclesiástico), priests were under the jurisdiction of canonical courts.
 At the seminary, he committed to studies relevant to Mexico by creating chairs in Mexican, Otomí, and Church history.
 He advanced the work on the Chapel of Pocito in Guadalupe and on the cathedral in Mexico City.
 He established a foundling home and a Capuchin convent.
 He added many books to the library of the archdiocese and ordered scholarships and prizes for distinguished seminary students.

 In 1770 Archbishop Núñez de Haro also converted a Jesuit seminary and residence into the Hospital San Andrés.
 This hospital was modeled on the General Hospital in Madrid and was intended to treat all ailments.
 In 1788 he added to its functions those of the Hospital Amor de Dios, ("love of God") which was dedicated to the treatment of syphilis.
 The Hospital San Andrés remained the responsibility of the archdiocese, although it received considerable official support.
 It eventually had a capacity of 1,000 beds, arranged in 39 wards.
 In addition, it contained the largest apothecary shop in New Spain, a chandler's shop, a laboratory, and a department for dissections and post mortem examinations.
 It had the income of 22 urban properties, a share of the tithes, and a monopoly on the game of pelota.

 He was concerned about Church doctrine and orthodoxy, and condemned the doctrine of probabilism, promoted by the Jesuits.
 Haro supported obedience to the Spanish monarch, and followed the request of Minister of the Indies, José de Gálvez to "exhort his flock not to defraud the Crown of its legitimate revenue by engaging in contraband."

+Around 1770, Núñez de Haro wrote to Charles III recommending that major government positions be reserved to those born in Spain, arguing that creoles were unsuited to high office.
+This was an unpopular stance, especially among creoles, and a 1771 complaint from the municipal council asked Charles III to reprimand Núñez de Haro.